apeman/awesome_computer_science/README.md

 > I will add links to learning material as soon as possible.
 A little busy these days.
 > If you have any suggestions , kindly raise an issue.

-#### computer science is divided in 3 parts
+#### computer science is divided in 4 parts
+ - Part 1 : Covers the Engineering Part.
- - Part 1 : Covers everything that is required to write Programs.
+ - Part 2 : Covers everything that is required to write Programs.
- - Part 2 : Covers the Trinity of Computer Science.
+ - Part 3 : Covers the Trinity of Computer Science.
- - Part 3 : Covers the Real Life Applications of CS.
+ - Part 4 : Covers the Real Life Applications of CS.

-#### Mathematics is divided in 2 parts
+#### Mathematics is divided in 3 parts
- - Part 1 : For General programming and Machine Learning.
+ - Part 1 : For General programming
+ - Part 2 : Machine Learning.
- - Part 2 : Mainly for graphics.
+ - Part 3 : For graphics.

 ## Table of Contents